 The Independent Broad-based Anti-corruption Commission (IBAC) deals with allegations of corrupt and other ‘improper’ conduct, as defined by law, in the Victorian public sector, including in DELWP agencies.

-An allegation that a board member, staff member or other person is involved in corrupt or other ‘improper’ conduct in relation to a DELWP agency must be made directly to IBAC.
-Otherwise, the allegation will be ineligible to be a protected disclosure under the Protected Disclosures Act 2012.
-This applies whether the whistleblower is a member of the agency or an external person.
+An allegation that a board member, staff member or other person is involved in corrupt or other ‘improper’ conduct in relation to a DELWP agency should be made directly to IBAC.

-- ensures that the identity of the whistleblower (the ‘discloser’) and the nature of the complaint remain confidential
+- ensures that the identity of the discloser (the ‘whistleblower’) and the nature of the complaint remain confidential

 - gives the discloser legal protection under the Act against reprisals (‘detrimental action’) being taken against them.